Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 5. Handle edge cases that bite in production

-• Retweets vs original tweets: tweet["retweeted_status"] is populated for retweets.
-Decide whether you want both or only originals.
+tweet["retweeted_status"]is populated for retweets.
+Decide whether you want both or only originals. - Rate-limited replies:

-When I worked with a SaaS company in early 2024 to rebuild their brand-monitoring pipeline, they had been running on the official filtered stream since 2018.
-Their original setup tracked roughly 200 keyword rules and 60 priority accounts, and it cost $5,000 per month after the new Pro tier kicked in.
-The internal pitch was: cut the stream, save the money, and hope nothing breaks.
+A SaaS company we worked with had been running brand monitoring on the official filtered stream since 2018.
+Their setup tracked roughly 200 keyword rules and 60 priority accounts, and by early 2024 it cost $5,000 a month on the Pro tier.
+The internal pitch was blunt: cut the stream, save the money, and hope nothing breaks.

 The migration took two weeks.
-We replaced the keyword rules with two /search-tweets workers running at 15-second intervals (the rules merged into compound boolean queries with OR operators).
-We replaced the 60-account follow with a single X List and one /list-tweets loop at 10 seconds.
-Total monthly footprint dropped to about 350,000 requests, which fit on the Pro tier without strain.
-End-to-end alert latency went from roughly 2 seconds (filtered stream) to roughly 10 seconds at the 90th percentile.
-For their use case (PR team responding to brand mentions on Slack), the latency change was invisible.
+We merged the keyword rules into two compound /search-tweets workers (the rules collapsed into boolean queries with OR operators) polling every 30 seconds, and replaced the 60-account follow with one X List polled every 15 seconds.
+The combined footprint came to about 350,000 requests a month, comfortably inside the Enterprise plan at $899 a month against the $5,000 they had been paying.
+End-to-end alert latency went from roughly 2 seconds on the filtered stream to roughly 15 seconds at the 90th percentile.
+For a PR team responding to brand mentions in Slack, the latency change was invisible.
 The bill change was not.

 Use cases where this approach earns its keep

 Brand listening and social CRM.
 Poll /search-tweets for your brand handle plus product-name keywords, every 15 to 30 seconds.
-Route to Slack with sentiment hints baked into the message.
-The PR team responds within minutes.
+Route to Slack with sentiment hints baked into the message, and the PR team responds within minutes.
+This is the core of any brand and social listening setup.

 News and signal detection.
 Build a List of breaking-news handles (Reuters, AP, Bloomberg, regional outlets, beat reporters) and poll it every 5 seconds.
 Fan out to a Discord server or trading dashboard.
 This is the cheapest version of a "news firehose" you can build in 2026.

 Competitive intelligence.
 A List of competitor accounts plus their CEOs and product leads, polled every 30 seconds.
-New tweets land in a shared channel; your PMM team gets a free intel feed without anyone tabbing through 40 profiles.
+New tweets land in a shared channel, and your PMM team gets a free intel feed without anyone tabbing through 40 profiles.
+This is the live layer of an ongoing competitor tracking setup.

 Crypto KOL signals.
-Build a List of crypto influencers and project accounts, poll at 2 to 5 seconds, optionally combine with the Sorsa Score and crypto analytics endpoints to weight signals by audience quality.
+Build a List of crypto influencers and project accounts, poll at 2 to 5 seconds, and optionally weight signals by audience quality using the Sorsa Score endpoints.

-Quick reality check vs the official X API
+Cost vs the official X API for real-time monitoring

-For full real-time streaming, the official X API Pro tier sits at $5,000 per month.
-On Sorsa, the same brand-monitoring pattern at a 10-second interval (one List, one keyword query) runs at well under $200 per month on the Pro plan.
-The trade-off is latency: filtered stream lands tweets within a second or two; polling lands them within your interval plus 300ms of API response time.
+The trade-off is latency: the filtered stream lands tweets within a second or two, while polling lands them within your interval plus about 300ms of response time.
 For most monitoring use cases that gap is invisible.
-For sub-second trading bots, it is not.
-For a full pricing breakdown by use case, see Twitter API pricing in 2026.
+For sub-second trading bots, it is not, and a true stream is the right tool regardless of vendor.
+But for read-heavy monitoring at brand, news, or competitive scale, paying per delivered post adds up fast and runs into the 2-million-read wall, where a flat per-request plan does not.
+For the full pricing teardown by use case, see Twitter API pricing in 2026.

 FAQ